While we’ve tried a few different soap-making methods here on Hello Glow, there’s still one that we haven’t yet tackled: soap with lye.

 - 1 tablespoon poppy seeds

-Once you’ve gotten all your supplies together, watch this quick video (and read the detailed instructions below!) showing you how to make cold process soap.
+Once you've got all your supplies together, watch this quick video showing you how to make cold process soap and read the detailed instructions below!

-- Go outside and slowly pour the lye into the water.
+4. Go outside and slowly pour the lye into the water.
 Stir the mixture until the lye is completely dissolved.
-As you stir, the mixture will become quite hot so be careful if you need to move it.
-Let it cool to between 100-120 degrees.
+As you stir, the mixture will become quite hot, so be careful if you need to move it.
+Let it cool to between 100 and 120 degrees F.

-- Meanwhile, place the lard in a stainless steel pot and put it on the burner.
+5. Meanwhile, place the lard in a stainless steel pot and put it on the burner.
 Heat over medium heat until completely melted.
-Remove the oils from the heat and let cool to between 100-120 degrees.
-Use a candy thermometer to test the temperature every 5-10 minutes until it reaches the desired temperature.
+Remove the oils from the heat and let cool to between 100 and 120 degrees F. Use a candy thermometer to test the temperature every 5-10 minutes until it reaches the desired temperature.
 If one is cooling faster than the other, put your oils back on the burner or place the lye/water mixture in a warm water bath to slow the cooling.
-Ideally you want the lye/water and the oils to both be between 100-120 degrees and within 10 degrees of each other.
+Ideally, you want the lye/water and the oils to both be between 100 and 120 degrees F and within 10 degrees of each other.

-- Slowly pour the lye/water into the oils.
-Place your immersion blender in the pot, making sure the blade is completely submerged in the mixture, and blend until the soap mixture resembles cake batter (about 3-5 minutes).
+6. Slowly pour the lye/water into the oils.
+Place your immersion blender into the pot, making sure the blade is completely submerged in the mixture, and blend until the soap mixture resembles cake batter (about 3–5 minutes).

-- Add the turmeric, poppy seeds and essential oils.
+7. Add the turmeric, poppy seeds, and essential oils.

-- Pulse the immersion blender a few more times to incorporate the add-ins.
+8. Pulse the immersion blender a few more times to incorporate the add-ins.
 Lift the blender up and see if the drips leave a trail or “trace” on the surface of the soap mixture (this is called “medium trace”).
 If so, pour the soap into your mold.
-Remember that the soap is not fully “cooked” yet at this point and could still irritate your skin so you should still be wearing your gear.
+Remember that the soap is not fully “cooked” yet at this point and could still irritate your skin, so you should still be wearing your protective gear.

-- Put the mold somewhere warm (like an oven with the light on) and let it sit for 24 hours.
+9. Put the mold somewhere warm (like in an oven with the light on), and let it sit for 24 hours.

-- After 24 hours, pop your soap out of the mold and cut if needed.
-Stand bars up in a dry area with space in between each one to allow for air circulation.
-Let them sit for 4-6 weeks to let the soap finish hardening.
-The soap will lose some of its water during this time making the bar harder and longer lasting.
+10. After 24 hours, pop your soap out of the mold and cut if needed.
+Stand the bars up in a dry area with space in between each one to allow for air circulation.
+Let them sit for 4–6 weeks to let the soap finish hardening.
+The soap will lose some of its water during this time, making the bar harder and longer lasting.

-- When you’re done (with your gloves still on) rinse any supplies that had lye or soap mixture in them with running water.
-Pour some vinegar in a sink filled with hot soapy water and wash everything in there, then set aside away from your food prep area to dry.
+11. When you’re done and with your gloves still on, rinse any supplies that had lye or soap mixture in them with running water.
+Pour some vinegar into a sink filled with hot soapy water and wash everything in there, then set aside away from your food prep area to dry.
 Store all soap making tools in a closet or cabinet away from food.